The Boy Friend (1971 film): MGM edits

 James Aubrey, head of Metro-Goldwyn-Mayer, ordered 25 minutes be cut from the film for its U.S. release.
-Michael Laughlin, director of the film Chandler, which also was cut by Aubrey, claimed Russell said he was going to Los Angeles to "murder Jim Aubrey".
+Michael Laughlin, producer of the film Chandler, which also was cut by Aubrey, claimed Russell said he was going to Los Angeles to "murder Jim Aubrey".
 Russell denied this, claiming to have said he was going to Los Angeles to murder film critic Rex Reed (who had been critical of Russell), and pointed out he was making his next film, Savage Messiah, for MGM.
 He said if Aubrey wanted to cut the film that was his prerogative.

 Among the material cut by MGM for the U.S. release was: